wzhouad/ATLOP/README.md

 >> sh scripts/run_roberta.sh  # for RoBERTa
 ```

-The training loss and evaluation scores on the development set are automatically synced to the wandb dashboard.
+The training loss and evaluation results on the dev set are synced to the wandb dashboard.

 The program will generate a test file `result.json` in the official evaluation format.
 You can compress and submit it to Colab for the official test score.